What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 Claude Code and Connectors

-Claude Code uses MCP servers directly rather than Claude Connectors.
-The same MCP server that powers a Claude Connector works with Claude Code, but the connection method is different.
+Claude Code uses MCP servers directly rather than the Connectors UI.
+The same MCP server that powers a Claude Connector works in Claude Code, but the connection method is different.

-In Claude Code, you configure MCP servers in your project settings or via the CLI rather than through the Connectors UI.
-If you’re building a connector with sunpeak, you can test it locally with the sunpeak simulator, and use the same MCP server URL in both Claude (via Connectors) and Claude Code (via MCP settings).
+In Claude Code, you configure MCP servers in your project settings or via the CLI.
+If you’re building a connector, the same server URL works in both Claude (via the Connectors UI) and Claude Code (via MCP settings).

 Troubleshooting: “Could Not Load Connectors Directory”